MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 Regardless of changes to header table size, the encoder MUST NOT create new checkpoints or add entries to the table which would result in a size greater than the maximum permitted.
-This can imply that no additions are permitted while waiting for these delete instructions to complete.
+This can imply that no additions are permitted while waiting for old checkpoints to complete.

 # Wire Format